chottokun/simple_graphrag/README.md

 ## System Architecture

+For a detailed explanation of the system's architecture, including component interactions and design decisions, please refer to the [System Architecture Documentation](./docs/Architecture.md).

 The system is composed of two main workflows: Data Ingestion and Query Handling.

 ### 1. Data Ingestion Flow

 1.  **File Upload**: User uploads documents via the Streamlit sidebar.
 2.  **Document Loading & Splitting**: The system loads the content and splits it into smaller, manageable chunks.
 3.  **Graph Extraction**: Each chunk is passed to an LLM (`LLMGraphTransformer`) which extracts entities (nodes) and relationships (edges).
+This process now respects configurable `allowed_nodes` and `allowed_relationships` to improve extraction accuracy.
 4.  **Graph Storage**: The extracted graph data, along with the original text chunk (as a `Document` node), is stored in the Neo4j database.
 5.  **Vector Indexing**: The text content of each `Document` node is converted into a vector embedding and stored in a Neo4j vector index for efficient similarity search.

 ### 2. Query Handling Flow

 1.  **User Query**: A user asks a question through the Streamlit chat interface.
-2.  **Entity Extraction**: The user's query is sent to an LLM to extract key entities.
-3.  **Hybrid Retrieval**:
+2.  **Hybrid Retrieval**:
     *   **Vector Search**: The entire query is used to find the most semantically similar `Document` nodes from the vector index.
-    *   **Graph Search**: The extracted entities are used to query the Neo4j graph, retrieving related nodes and relationships.
+    *   **Graph Search**: Instead of fixed templates, an LLM dynamically generates Cypher queries using `GraphCypherQAChain` based on the user's question and the graph schema, retrieving relevant nodes and relationships.
-4.  **Context Consolidation**: The results from both vector and graph searches are combined into a comprehensive context.
+3.  **Context Consolidation**: The results from both vector and graph searches are combined into a comprehensive context.
-5.  **Answer Generation**: The consolidated context and the original query are passed to an LLM, which generates a final, context-aware answer.
+4.  **Answer Generation**: The consolidated context and the original query are passed to an LLM, which generates a final, context-aware answer.
-6.  **Display**: The answer, along with the visual graph context and source text chunks, is displayed in the UI.
+5.  **Display**: The answer, along with the visual graph context and source text chunks, is displayed in the UI.

 ## Project Structure